The goal of this post is to help to show you how to choose snowboard boots – the key things to look out for.

 You also want your boots to be super responsive so they need to be really snug around the foot.
 If you have trouble getting traditional lace or speed lace boots tight enough then a boot with a boa system (preferably double boa) might be a good option.

-If you have trouble with heel lift which can also affect responsiveness then try to get a boot with a head moldable liner (see more below) and/or ankle harness and/or J-Bars (inserts that go in the liner and compress around the heel to help lock it in).
+If you have trouble with heel lift which can also affect responsiveness then try to get a boot with a head moldable liner – which almost all non-budget brand boots have nowadays, particularly freeride boots which tend to be more high-end (see more below) and/or J-Bars (inserts that go in the liner and compress around the heel to help lock it in).
 This could go for anyone that tends to get too much heel lift but it’s particularly important for freeriders.

 As is usually the case all-mountaineers are somewhere in between.
-Flex-wise, as discussed above, could be anywhere from Medium-soft to Medium-stiff.
+Flex-wise, as discussed above, could be anywhere from Medium to Medium-stiff.

 In terms of the likes of cushioning this will probably depend on your personal style.
 If you do more freestyle type riding then a bit more cushioning will be better.
-If you tend to do a bit of hiking in the back country then traction will be more important for you.
+If you tend to do a bit of hiking, then traction will be more important for you.

 Other Factors to Consider

-There are a few other things to also consider when getting your boots such as liners, ankle harnesses and what socks to choose.
+There are a few other things to also consider when getting your boots such as liners and what socks to choose.

 Liners typically come in three types – standard, moldable and heat-moldable.